ecointet/signalfx-java-agent-buildpack/README.md

 # Hello Java Agent Buildpack

-This project shows how to add a custom Java agent to a Cloud Foundry app, using a custom builpack.
+This project shows how to add the SignalFx Java Tracing Agent (APM) to a Cloud Foundry app, using a custom builpack.

+## Notes for Developers

 Add this buildpack to your manifest: